Joe Goode (choreographer): Career

+Los Angeles Times dance reviewer Lewis Segal writes that Convenience Boy (1993) is "Complex, uneven, often brilliant in its gallows humor..."

 Goode was a professor in Theater, Dance and Performance Studies at UC Berkeley for 23 years, retiring in 2024.

-In 2025, he premiered the immersive theater work Are You Okay? at the Rincon Center in San Francisco.
+In 2025, Goode premiered the immersive theater work Are You Okay? at the Rincon Center in San Francisco.
+This work received an Izzie award for Outstanding Achievement in Visual Design.

-Lily Janiak, the San Francisco Chronicle's theater critic, wrote of the production: "In immersive theater, perennial problems include directing spectators’ gaze and making sure everyone can see everything in a space not built with sightlines in mind.
+Lily Janiak, the San Francisco Chronicle's theater critic, wrote of the production: "In immersive theater, perennial problems include directing spectators' gaze and making sure everyone can see everything in a space not built with sightlines in mind.
 Here, Joe Goode Performance Group dispatches those obstacles with the economy and elegance of sound and light (including one handheld LED light that has the feel of putting on a show in an attic), as well as with rolling platforms.
-They’re mini elevated stages, but they’re also like boats adrift at sea, emphasizing characters’ isolation and need to connect."
+They're mini elevated stages, but they're also like boats adrift at sea, emphasizing characters' isolation and need to connect."